kudashevs/programming-papers/README.md

 - Program Development by Stepwise Refinement (1971) by N. Wirth
 - Information Distribution Aspects of Design Methodology (1971) by D.L.
 Parnas
 - On the criteria to be used in decomposing systems into modules (1971) by D.L.
 Parnas
-- Hierarchical Program Structures (1972) O-J. Dahl, C.A.R.
+- Hierarchical Program Structures (1972) by O-J. Dahl, C.A.R.
 Hoare
-- Protection in programming languages (1973) J.H.
+- Protection in programming languages (1973) by J.H.
 Morris
 - Programming with Abstract Data Types (1974) by B. Liskov, S. Zilles
-- Exception handling: issues and a Proposed Notation (1975) J.B.
+- Exception handling: issues and a Proposed Notation (1975) by J.B.
 Goodenough
 - Abstract types defined as classes of variables (1976) by D.L.
 Parnas, J.E.
 Shore
 - On Understanding Types, Data Abstraction, and Polymorphism (1985) by L. Cardelli, P. Wegner
-- Hints for Computer System Design (1983) B.W.
+- Hints for Computer System Design (1983) by B.W.
 Lampson
 - No Silver Bullet: Essence and Accidents of Software Engineering (1987) by F.P.
 Brooks
 - Graph-Based Algorithms for Boolean Function Manipulation (1986) by R.E.
 Bryant
 - Data abstraction and hierarchy (1987) by B. Liskov